ntk148v/til/elasticsearch/README.md

 # Elasticsearch

+## Basic Concepts

+There are a few concepts that are core to Elasticsearch.
+Understanding these concepts from the outset will tremendously help ease the learning process.

+### Near Realtime (NRT)

+Elasticsearch is a near real time search platform -> slight latency (~1 second) from the time you index a document until the time it becomes searchable.

+### Cluster

+ * A cluster is a collection of one or more nodes (servers) that together holds your entire data and pprovides federated indexing and search capabilities across all nodes.
+ * A cluster is identified by a **unique** name which by default is "elasticsearch".

+### Node

+* A node is a single server that is part of your cluster, stores your data, and participates in the cluster's indexing and search capabilities.
+* A node is identified by a name which by default is a random Universally Unique IDentifier (UUID) that is assigned to the node at the startup.

+### Index

+* An index is a collection of documents that have somewhat similar characterisitics.
+* An index is identified by a name (that must be all lowercase) and this name is sued to refer to the index when performing indexing search, update, and delete operations against the documents in it.

+### Document

+* A document is a basic unit of information that can be indexed.
+* The document is expressed in JSON.
+* Within an index, you can store as many documents as you want.

+### Shards & Replicas

+* An index can potentially store a large amount of data that can exceed the hardware limits of a single node.
+* To solve this problem, Elasticsearch provides the ability to subdivide your index into multiple pieces called **shards**.
+When you create an index, you can simply define the number of shards that you want.
+Each shard is in itself a fully-functional and independent "index" that be hosted on any node in the cluster.
+* Sharding is important for two primary reasons:
+    * It allows you to horizontally split/scale your content volume.
+    * It allows you to distribute and parallelize operations across shards (potentially on multiple nodes) thus increasing performance/throughput.
+* Failover mechanism in case a shard/node somehow goes offline or disappears for whatever reasons: Make one/more copies of index's shards into what are called replica shards or replicas for short.
+* Replication is important for two primary reasons:
+    * It provides high availability in case a shard/node fails.
+A replica shard is never allocated on the same node as the original/primary shard that it was copied from.
+    * It allows you to scale out your search volume/throughput since searches can be executed on all replicas in parallel.
+* To summarize, each index can be split into multiple shards.
+An index can also be replicated zero  (meaning no replicas) or more times.
+Once replicated, each index will have primary shards (the original shards that were replicated from) and replica shards.
+* By default, each index is allocated 5 primary shards and 1 replica (2 nodes -> index - 5 primary shards and another 5 replica shards (1 complete replica) -> 10 shards/index)

 ## Limiting Memory Usage

 * Once analyzed strings have been loaded into fielddata -> sit there until evicted (or node crashed) -> **Check memory usage**